subfrost/subfrost-consensus/README.md

 ![Tests](https://img.shields.io/github/actions/workflow/status/AssemblyScript/assemblyscript/test.yml?branch=main&label=test&logo=github)
 ![Publish](https://img.shields.io/github/actions/workflow/status/AssemblyScript/assemblyscript/publish.yml?branch=main&label=publish&logo=github)

-Repository for the ALKANES metaprotocol.
+This repository hosts Rust sources for the ALKANES metaprotocol.
+The indexer for ALKANES can be built as the top level crate in the monorepo, with builds targeting wasm32-unknown-unknown, usable within the METASHREW indexer stack.

+ALKANES is a metaprotocol designed to support an incarnation of DeFi as we have traditionally seen it, but designed specifically for the Bitcoin consensus model and supporting structures.

 **The ALKANES specification is hosted at** 👉🏻👉🏼👉🏽👉🏾👉🏿 [https://github.com/kungfuflex/alkanes/wiki](https://github.com/kungfuflex/alkanes/wiki)

 #### NOTE: ALKANES does not have a network token

 Protocol fees are accepted in terms of Bitcoin and compute is metered with the wasmi fuel implementation, for protection against DoS.

-## Abstract

-This repository hosts Rust sources for the ALKANES metaprotocol.
-The indexer for ALKANES can be built as the top level crate in the monorepo, with builds targeting wasm32-unknown-unknown, usable within the METASHREW indexer stack.

-ALKANES is a metaprotocol designed to support an incarnation of DeFi as we have traditionally seen it, but designed specifically for the Bitcoin consensus model and supporting structures.

 ## Software Topology